vadno/emagyar_tsv/README.md

 ## arg2: output

 TSV file in which one line corresponds to one token and sentences are separated by an empty line.
 The file contains seven columns:
-1. the identifier of the word within the sentence
+1. ID
+1. StartNode
+1. EndNode
+1. string
-1. wordform
+1. anas
 1. lemma
+1. pos
+1. hfstana
-1. part of speech
+1. feature
-1. morphological features
+1. depTarget
-1. the identifier of the parent node
-1. the dependency label
+1. depType

 ## Dependencies